mbloch/mapshaper/docs/reference.html.md

 `max-bend-angle=`  Maximum bend (in degrees) between consecutive output segments.
 The default is `8`.
 A larger value (e.g. `15`) keeps fewer vertices at the cost of slightly more angular joins; a smaller value keeps more vertices for smoother joins.

-`corner-bias=`  Adjusts how readily corners are detected (default `0`, neutral).
+`corner-bias=`  Adjusts how readily corners are detected, relative to the baseline (default `0`).
 Positive values preserve more corners; negative values preserve fewer.
-Equal positive and negative values are inverses of each other.

 `no-corners`  By default, `-smooth` preserves sharp corners where straight-line segments meet (e.g. artificial borders) instead of rounding them.
 This option turns corner detection off and smooths the whole line.